 Hi, I’m Andreas and I’ve been advising businesses in Germany for over a decade.
 I’d be happy to call you and answer any questions you have in a one-on-one consultation.

-Is the Einzelunternehmen (sole proprietorship) right for me?
+Einzelunternehmen: Is the sole proprietorship right for me?

-As a sole proprietor/trader in Germany you get full control, but also full liability.
+As a sole proprietor/trader in Germany, you get full control, but also full liability.

 At a glance